igrr/arduino-nano-esp32/README.md

 ## Example

 This component includes the `blink` example.
 It can be used as a starting point when developing an application on Nano ESP32 board.

-Aside from the obligatory blinking of LEDs, the example also contains default configuration (`sdkconfig.defaults`) for this board, setting up Flash, PSRAM and console output over USB.
+Aside from the obligatory blinking of LEDs, the example also contains default configuration (`sdkconfig.defaults`) for this board, which configures:

+- Flash
+- PSRAM
+- console output over USB
+- 32kHz XTAL as the RTC clock source

+To create the example project locally, run:

 ```bash
 idf.py create-project-from-example "igrr/arduino-nano-esp32:blink"